iv-org/documentation/Geoblocking,-available-video-quality-and-DASH.md

 ## Geoblocking
 Sometimes you may notice that you cannot watch a video on Invidious.
 This is because YouTube is geoblocking, i.e. preventing access to videos based on your geographical location.

-If "Proxy videos?" setting is enabled, then Invidious will proxy videos through itself, so the stream will be routed like this:
+If the `Proxy videos?` setting is enabled, Invidious will proxy videos through itself, so the stream will be routed like this:
 > YouTube → Invidious/server → Client/browser

 If a video is blocked where the instance is hosted, then the route would be this: